Elao/blog/content/dev/from-react-native-init-to-app-stores-real-quick.en.md

 #### Setup icons for iOS

-Move the content of `iOS` in the following path in your project folder: `iOS/AcmeApp/Images.xcassets/`  (if asked, replace existing content with the new icons).
+<span class="side-note">🔧</span> Move the content of `iOS` in the following path in your project folder: `iOS/AcmeApp/Images.xcassets/`  (if asked, replace existing content with the new icons).

 #### Setup icons for Android

-Move the content of `android` in the following path in your projet folder: `android/app/src/main/res`  (if asked, replace existing content with the new icons).
+<span class="side-note">🔧</span> Move the content of `android` in the following path in your projet folder: `android/app/src/main/res`  (if asked, replace existing content with the new icons).

 ### Setting up a launch screen